The Cyan Language: Main Cyan Constructs

-A prototype may declare zero or more {\it slots}, which can be variables, called instance variables, methods, called instance methods, or constants.
-In Figure~\ref{obj01}, there is one instance variable, {\tt name}, and two methods, {\tt getName} and {\tt setName}.
-Keywords {\tt public}, {\tt private}, or {\tt protected} should precede each slot declaration.
-A public slot can be accessed anywhere the prototype can.
-A private one can only be used inside the prototype declaration.
-Protected slots can be accessed in the prototype and its sub-prototypes (a concept similar to inheritance which will soon be explained).
+A prototype may declare zero or more {\it slots}, which can be variables (called fields) shared field variables (to be seen later), and methods (called instance methods).
+In Figure~\ref{obj01}, there is one field, {\tt name}, and two methods, {\tt getName} and {\tt setName}.
+Keywords {\tt public}, {\tt private}, {\tt package}, and {\tt protected} can precede a method declaration.
+Currently only keyword {\tt private} (or none) can precede a field declaration.
+A public method can be accessed anywhere the prototype can.
+A private method and field can only be used inside the prototype declaration.
+Protected methods can be accessed in the prototype, its subprototypes, sub-subprototypes, and so on.
+A subprototype inherits from a prototype --- that will soon be explained.

-A prototype declaration is a literal object that exists since the start of the program execution.
-There is no need to create a clone of it in order to use its slots.

-Public or protected instance variables are allowed.
-In this case, the compiler creates public or protected get and set methods for a hidden variable that is only accessed, in the source code, by these methods.
-If the source code declares a public instance variable {\tt instvar} of type {\tt T}, the compiler eliminates this declaration and declares: \begin{enumerate}[(a)] \item a private instance variable \verb@_instvar@ (it is always underscore followed by the original name); \item methods \begin{cyan} public instvar -> T [ return _instvar ] public instvar: (: _newInstvar T) [ _instvar = _newInstVar ] \end{cyan} \end{enumerate} Methods {\tt instvar} and {\tt instvar:} are different.
-The compiler does not change the user source code.
-It only changes the abstract syntax tree it uses internally.

-Information on the slots can be accessed through the Introspective Reflection Library (IRL, yet to be made).
-The IRL allows one to retrieve, for example, the slot names.
-The IRL will inform you that a prototype with a public instance variable {\tt instvar} has a private instance variable ``\verb!_instvar!"\/ and public methods {\tt instvar} and {\tt instvar:}.
-The same applies to protected variables, which are also accessed through methods, as the public variables.
-In the declaration of a public instance variable, to it can be assigned an expression {\tt expr}.
-In this case, this expression is assigned to the private instance variable \verb"_instvar".